lienebriede/habit-api/README.md

 - `custom_habit1`: A CharField that allows the user to define a custom habit for the first habit stack position.
 This field is optional and can be left blank.
 - `predefined_habit2`: A ForeignKey linking to the PredefinedHabit model, allowing the user to select the second predefined habit for the habit stack.
 This field is optional and can be left blank.
 - `custom_habit2`: A CharField that allows the user to define a custom habit for the second habit stack position.
 This field is optional and can be left blank.
-- `goal:` A CharField that represents the goal associated with the habit stack.
-It can either be set to 'DAILY' (the default value) or 'NO_GOAL'.
 - `created_at`: A DateTimeField that automatically records when the habit stack is created.
 - `active_until`: A DateField that defines the duration until which the habit stack is considered active.
 This field is used for extending habit stacks.
 Defaults to 7 days from the creation date.

 *Methods:*

 - `extend_habit(days)`
 Extends the active period of the habit stack by the specified number of days.
-This also sets the goal back to 'DAILY'.

 *Note:*